vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 *indriyaprīṇanair dravyair vihitasvātmapūjana ḥ * /

 The worship to be done is not of the self of the worshipper but of the deity that is the very essence *—* the deity of one’s self \( *svātmadevatā* \) *—* of the worshipper.
-The Dīquotes here a text that says: “To worship in a natural fashion the deity that is one’s own self by using perfumes etc. to which the doors of the senses are opened, such is the great sacrifi ce of one who knows.”
+The Dī quotes here a text that says: “To worship in a natural fashion the deity that is one’s own self by using perfumes etc. to which the doors of the senses are opened, such is the great sacrifi ce of one who knows.”
 And it adds: “as has been said, the highest sort of *pūjā* consists in attaining a complete fusion \[ *sāmarasīkaraṇa* \] thanks to the great felicity born from the experience of the sounds, etc., perceived by the ears and the other senses of the worshipper.”
 The identifi cation of the worshipper with the deity being worshipped, which is the aim of the Tantric *pūjā* , is considered in all Tantras as being more easily achieved when helped by the beauty and charm of the ritual.

 The description of the “nonsupreme” \( *apara* \) *pūjā* begins now, with the preliminary rite of *nyāsa* , which is very complex, a large number of elements having to be ritually imposed on the body of the offi